flowers used for day of the dead

 Chrysanthemum

 Since the original plants of this variety possessed that colour, the name of the plant means “Golden Flower.”
-It has a reputation in cemeteries since it blooms in the fall and has a variety of hues.
-Its purple hue is frequently chosen to honour the departed soul on day of the dead.
+It has a reputation in cemeteries since it blooms in the fall.
+It has a variety of hues.
+Its purple hue is frequently chosen to honour the departed soul on Day of the Dead.
 These are the flowers also used for decoration in Mexican weddings.

 Gladiolas